pinojs/pino/docs/api.md

 If provided, the `mixin` function is called each time one of the active logging methods is called.
 The first parameter is the value `mergeObject` or an empty object.
 The second parameter is the log level number.
+The third parameter is the logger or child logger itself, which can be used to retrieve logger-specific context from within the `mixin` function.
 The function must synchronously return an object.
 The properties of the returned object will be added to the logged JSON.